 We are not responsible if you suffer any losses as a result of trading in cryptocurrency.

-All Standard users can make a set amount of exchanges at this rate every month.
+Remember, unless you are a Premium or Metal customer, you can make a set amount of free exchanges in crypto, commodities and foreign currencies every month.
+However, after that, you will start paying a fair usage fee.
 The set amount depends on what your base currency is and is set out on our Fees Page.
-Standard users who exchange more than this amount start paying a fair usage fee (but Premium and Metal customers do not).
+This fair usage fee applies in addition to any crypto fees.

 Cryptocurrency carries significant risks.
 You should carefully consider whether it is appropriate for you to buy cryptocurrency.